rhine3/audiomoth-guide/guide.md

 * Click "Save Configuration"
 * Save it with a descriptive filename

-To open a saved configuration:
+To open a saved configuration: Clicking a .config file in your file browser does not open the file in the AudioMoth-Config app.
+Instead, open the saved program through the configuration app itself.
 * Go to the main menu
 * Click "Open Configuration"
 * Navigate to your .config file and open it.
-* Clicking a .config file in your file browser may not correctly open the file in the AudioMoth-Config app.
-Instead, open the saved program through the configuration app itself.

 In later firmware versions (1.4.0 and on), a copy of the .config file is saved to the AudioMoth's microSD card.
 This allows easier recordkeeping.
 The config is saved when recordings are made, not when the AudioMoth itself is programmed.